codypearce/css-questions/README.md

 I was frustrated that searching "CSS questions" returned a bunch of "Top 5-20 CSS questions" blog posts with questions that rarely asked actual CSS Questions.
 I thought a resource with more questions that focused soley on CSS might be useful.

+## Development
+Site was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

+1. `git clone git@github.com:codypearce/css-questions.git`
+2. `npm i`
+3. `npm start`

+All questions are stored in `src/questions`

 ## Contributing

-New questions, better wording, and other fixes are all welcome.
+All contributions are welcome including new questions, fixing current questions or design.
 Many questions were written in a short time period and could use review.

-All questions are stored in `questions`